hanhuiyeye/RobustLearning-GutMicrobiome-CRC/README.md

 - The visualization scripts in the **`Plots`** folder generate figures and graphs based on the processed data.
 - **`Plots`** folder include two files: **`forest_plot_and_tables.Rmd`** and **`other_plots.Rmd`**.

-This structured workflow ensures reproducibility and consistency in microbiome data analysis.